-After working through the feedback from the developmental editor, it’s time for copy editing.
+After working through the feedback from the developmental editor, it’s time to look for a copy editor.

 - Monitor syntax and punctuation, style and voice.

-- They’ll ensure the manuscript is technically consistent.
-Looking at spelling, numerals, font, capitalisation and character names.
+- Ensure the manuscript is consistent regarding spelling, numerals, fonts, capitalisation, and names.

 - Fact checking (fiction and non-fiction) for things such as locations, dates, etc.

-- Highlight inconsistencies like character descriptions, scene settings, plot issues to name a few.
+- Highlight inconsistencies like character descriptions, personality traits, scene settings, and plot issues.

 Spelling and grammar

-They will also take note of things like the Oxford comma and other traits you show as a writer.
+Your copy editor will also take note of things like your use of the Oxford comma and other traits you show as a writer.
 Then, they will keep you consistent in your writing.

 Syntax and punctuation